usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

 ## Role Support and Management

 Ability to establish unique, privileged, organization-wide, and other types of IoT device user accounts.
 Capabilities that may be necessary:

 - Ability to create unique IoT device user accounts.
 - Ability to assign roles to IoT device user accounts.
 - Ability to identify unique IoT device user accounts.
-- Ability to support a hierarchy of logical access privileges for the IoT device based on roles (e.g., admin, emergency, user, local, temporary, etc.)
+- Ability to support a hierarchy of logical access privileges for the IoT device based on roles (e.g., admin, emergency, user, local, temporary, etc.).
   - Ability to establish user accounts to support role-based logical access privileges.
   - Ability to administer user accounts to support role-based logical access privileges.
   - Ability to use organizationally-defined roles to define each user account's access and permitted device actions.
   - Ability to support multiple levels of user/process account functionality and roles for the IoT device.
 - Ability to apply least privilege to user accounts (i.e., to ensure that the processes operate at privilege levels no higher than necessary to accomplish required functions).
   - Ability to create additional processes, roles (e.g., admin, emergency, temporary, etc.) and accounts as necessary to achieve least privilege.
   - Ability to apply least privilege settings within the device (i.e., to ensure that the processes operate at privilege levels no higher than necessary to accomplish required functions).
   - Ability to limit access to privileged device settings that are used to establish and administer authorization requirements.